 The Boyne Fishermen's Rescue and Recovery Service is comprised of 30 volunteers who are on call 24 hours 365 Days a year.
 Volunteers are alerted through a VHF based paging system.

-Members of the Boyne Fishermen's Rescue and Recovery Service will be supporting the Irish Heart Foundation today.
+Members of The Boyne Fishermen's Rescue and Recovery Service pictured attending a Civic Receptio

 SUPPORT OUR CAUSE